sheikh0021/Clothing-site/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📞 Support

-For support, email support@samiclothing.com or create an issue in this repository.

----

-**Built with ❤️ using Django and Bootstrap**